amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Up from miasmic depths, children of night,
 Surge to the piping of Hope's dulcet lay,
 Souled like the lily, whose splendors declare
-God's mazËd paradox ó purged of all blight.
+God's maz√®d paradox ‚Äî purged of all blight.
 Out from the quagmire, unsullied and fair.

 Life holds her arms o'er the festering way,